inna-arabejo/creative-portfolio-react/README.md

 ## Main Features

-- An about me page that includes a list of skills.
+- About me page that includes a list of skills.
 - Projects I've created.
-- A contact form to connect with me. *Connecting to the backend in progress*
+- Contact form to contact me.
-- A displayed pdf image of my resume.
+- Image of resume which can be downloaded.

 ## Deployed Page